HomeGuides › Social Impact

 The costliest mistake a restaurant SME makes is not failing to measure its carbon dioxide equivalent footprint — it's measuring it wrong, counting only energy consumption while omitting Food Loss and Waste, which can represent 35% to 45% of a restaurant's total footprint.
 Corrected with menu engineering and organic waste traceability, a mid-size restaurant cuts its carbon dioxide equivalent footprint by 22% to 38% within twelve months, per M&E exercises documented by SATE Institute in 2026.
 Latin America and the Caribbean loses or wastes approximately 127 million tons of food per year, and every miscounted ton is an invisible emission for SDG target 12.3 and the IDB's #SinDesperdicio initiative.

-Measuring the carbon dioxide equivalent footprint of restaurant operations has become a growing requirement from climate funds, development banks, and municipal sustainability agendas, but most methodologies circulating in the region carry a structural flaw: they limit scope to electricity and gas, ignoring that Food Loss and Waste (FLW) is, in many cases, the single largest source of equivalent emissions in a restaurant.
+Climate funds, development banks, and municipal sustainability agendas now expect restaurants to measure their carbon dioxide equivalent footprint.
+Most methodologies circulating in the region share the same structural flaw, though: they limit scope to electricity and gas.
+And they leave out what is, in many cases, the single largest source of equivalent emissions in a restaurant: Food Loss and Waste, or FLW.

-SATE Institute, together with its technology ally Masterestaurant S.A.S., documents that the Recipe Generator — integrated into the Twin Ecosystem alongside MTIE, meseros.ai, Radar Gastronómico and the M&E Console — corrects this methodological error by linking each recipe's costing to input yield and organic waste data, turning menu engineering into the operational mechanism that verifiably reduces the carbon dioxide equivalent footprint.
+SATE Institute documents, together with its technology ally Masterestaurant S.A.S., how the Recipe Generator corrects that methodological error.
+The tool sits inside the Twin Ecosystem, alongside MTIE, meseros.ai, Radar Gastronómico and the M&E Console, and it links each recipe's costing to actual input yield and the organic waste it generates.
+Menu engineering stops being a kitchen exercise and becomes the operational mechanism that verifiably cuts the footprint.

-The cost of continuing to measure incorrectly is twofold: for the SME, which underestimates its exposure to future emissions-reporting regulations; and for the municipality or climate fund, which finances programs with an incomplete baseline and cannot attribute real impact to the IDB's #SinDesperdicio initiative or SDG target 12.3.
-This guide corrects the scope error and establishes the correct step-by-step method.
+Measuring wrong costs twice over.
+The SME underestimates its exposure to emissions-reporting regulations already on the way.
+And the municipality or climate fund ends up financing programs on an incomplete baseline, unable to attribute real impact to the IDB's #SinDesperdicio initiative or SDG target 12.3.
+This guide corrects the scope error.
+And it sets out the right method, step by step.

 Side-by-side comparison